aedart/athenaeum/docs/archive/current/redmine/usage/fetch.md

 foreach ($issues as $issue) {
     // ...do something with issue ... //
 }

-// Bonus:
-// This example will cost 7 http request, given a total amount
-// of 348 records and pool size of 50!
 ```

+The above example will cost 7 requests, given a total of 348 records and a pool size of 50.